"We have 100 million addressable users"

 The mobility start-up Ryd is focusing on cooperation instead of going it alone.
-In an interview, CEO Sandra Dax talks about the plans.
+CEO Sandra Dax talks about the plans in an interview.

-Ryd is the name of the start-up that wants to abolish payment at the gas station counter.
-But abolish would be wrong: they want to digitalize it.
-Customers will be able to use the start-up's app to pay their fuel bill directly from their car, without having to go to the shop.
+Ryd is the name of the start-up that wants to abolish payment at the petrol station counter.
+Although abolishing would be wrong: they want to digitize it.
+Customers should use the start-up's app to pay their fuel bill directly from their car without having to go to the store.
 Mastercard and BP believe in this idea.
 This is probably also due to the start-up's unusual strategy.

-Ms. Dax, gas stations make a good portion of their margin in the shop.
-They want to prevent people from leaving the car.
+Ms. Dax, petrol stations make a good part of their margin in the store.
+You want to prevent people from leaving their cars.
 Are you making enemies?

 No, the opposite is the case.
-The gas station owners are our partners and therefore our friends.
-Yes, we want people to stop going into the petrol station just for the payment process.
-But we've done studies and they clearly show that sales in a gas station store don't go down just because people use our app.
-Our gas station partners confirm that.
-Those who want to buy something still go to the shop, but the rest no longer have to wait in line.
-Thanks to our data, we can also see when which gas station is full and recommend users a different time, for example.
+Petrol station owners are our partners and therefore our friends.
+Yes, we want people to stop going to the filling station just to pay.
+But we have carried out studies and they clearly show that sales in a petrol station store do not go down just because people use our app.
+Our petrol station partners confirm this.
+People who want to buy something still go into the store, but the rest no longer have to queue.
+Thanks to our data, we can also see when which petrol station is full and recommend a different time to users, for example.

 How many users have you been able to convince so far?